Mamai-Hora: The Novocherkassk culture

 The fault line between the Bronze Age and the early Iron Age is marked by two burials of the Novocherkassk culture.

 The Scythians

 The earliest Scythian burial dates to the end of the VII-VI centuries BC.
 The rest of the complexes come from the period of the 5th–4th centuries BC.
 The total number of burials from this period is 370.
 According to the study of E. Fialko the Amazons were buried in many of them.
 A large number of cult pits (amphorae fragments, molded ceramics, bones of animals) located on the periphery of the Scythian burial ground refer to this time as well.
 The grave goods are varied.
 This is pottery both locally produced and imported from the Greek centers.
 Weaponry is represented by differently sized swords, darts, spear points and arrowheads.
 Amidst adornments, there are bracelets, hryvnias, pendants, earrings, rings, plaques and beads.
-A Sarmatian burial was inlet into the Scythian kurhan.
+A Sarmatian burial was inlet into the Scythian kurgan.